-The procedure can take anywhere from 10 minutes up to 45 minutes, depending upon the amount of fluid being removed.
-You will be awake for the procedure and the amount of discomfort you experience should be minimal.
+The procedure typically takes 10-15 minutes but can take longer depending on the amount of fluid being removed.
+You will be awake for the procedure.
+The amount of discomfort you experience should be minimal.
 You may be asked to put on a hospital gown.
 You may be given pain and/or anti-anxiety medications prior to the procedure if needed.
-You will want to use the bathroom prior to the procedure starting since you won’t be able to move once the procedure starts.
+You will want to use the bathroom prior to the procedure starting since you will be asked not to move once the procedure starts.

 - Once you are in a comfortable position your provider will ask you to not move, take deep breaths or cough.
 The provider may palpate (feel with his or her hands) the spaces between your ribs on your back.
 An ultrasound may be used to find the space where the fluid is most accessible.
 A cool or warm gel will be placed on the ultrasound probe and you may feel slight pressure where the ultrasound is being placed on your skin.
 This is not painful.

-- Once the provider determines the best insertion site for the needle that will remove the fluid they will mark the spot.
+- Once the provider finds the best insertion site for the needle that will remove the fluid, they will mark the spot.
 Next, the provider will clean the area where the needle will be inserted.
 This will most likely feel cold.
-A sterile drape may be placed surrounding the area of the insertion site.
+A sterile drape may be placed around the area of the insertion site.

 - The area around the site where the needle will be placed is then numbed.
 A small needle will be used to inject the local anesthetic (numbing medication) below the skin.
 The medication may cause a brief burning or stinging sensation.
 Your provider will wait a few moments to ensure the area is properly numbed.

-- The fluid will drain through the needle, or a tube connected to the needle, into a container, test tube, or large glass container may be used.
+- The fluid will drain through the needle, or a tube connected to the needle, into a container, test tube, or large glass container.
 The needle or tube will stay in as long as it takes to drain the amount of fluid necessary either for testing or to relieve symptoms.
-While the fluid is draining you may feel the need to cough or you may feel some chest pain.
+While the fluid is draining, you may feel the need to cough or you may feel some chest pain.
 Notify your provider if you are experiencing any discomfort.

-- A chest x-ray is usually performed shortly after the thoracentesis is complete to monitor for any complications.
+- A chest x-ray is usually performed shortly after the thoracentesis is complete to look for any complications.
 Your blood pressure, breathing, and oxygenation will be monitored for a period of time after the procedure.
-If your thoracentesis was done in your doctor’s office you will be sent home once you are stable.
+If your thoracentesis was done in your provider’s office, you will be sent home once you are stable.
 You should have someone drive you home.

 What are the risks?

 A pneumothorax is a side effect where air collects in the pleural space.
-The air can be introduced into the pleural space through the needle used to remove the fluid, or the needle may puncture the lung allowing air to enter the space.
+The air can enter the pleural space through the needle used to remove the fluid, or the needle may puncture the lung allowing air to enter the space.
 In most cases, a hole in the lung will seal itself, but if enough air gets into the pleural space the lung can collapse.
-If the lung collapses, a tube placed in the chest may be needed to remove the air.
+If the lung collapses, you may need to have a tube placed in the chest to remove the air.

 You may also experience pain, bleeding, infection, and bruising at the insertion site of the needle.
 Pain may be managed with medication and changes in your positioning.
 It is important to keep the site clean and dry until healed.
 Bleeding at the insertion site will be managed by applying pressure.
 It is rare for bleeding to occur in or around the lungs, but if this happens your provider may need to place a tube in your chest to drain this blood.
 If the area appears infected (redness, tender or sore, pus or drainage), notify your provider.
 Infection can be treated with antibiotics.